TheCandidStartup/TheCandidStartup.github.io/_drafts/svf-file-format.md

 During implementation, the viewer team suggested an alternative representation.
 The property database representation was so compact that SQLite's ability to page data in and out wasn't needed.
 The property data is read only within the viewer so you don't need the ability to edit it either.
 You could store the whole thing as a set of compressed JSON arrays.
 The big arrays only contain integers, so you can use a JavaScript [typed array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Typed_arrays) in memory.
 Most browsers store typed arrays outside the limited size JavaScript heap, making it practical to load all the property data into memory.

-AFAIK the spec has never been made public.
+AFAIK the SVF spec has never been made public.
 I haven't looked at it in years, and I suspect no one in Autodesk has either.
 As we'll see later on, significant parts of what is now considered to be SVF, were added organically.
 The original spec helped to bootstrap the ecosystem, but after that SVF ended up being defined by what the code in the Autodesk Viewer would read.

 ## Model Derivative Service